jacquielee44/JL_Python_tools/README.md

 Defines the contours for the shelves and sets up to calculated the fluxes across them

 fouryravg
-calculates the 4 year averages for all the fields.
+Calculates the 4 year averages for all the fields.
 Also has many random pieces that are not used.
 Was used to experiment then the cleaned version would be implemented in another script.

 HCandFWC
 Calculates fwc and hc for all three model runs plus anomalies.
 Need to change what id commented if the depth of the 34.8 isopycnal is wanted to be calculated instead.